This is the multi-page printable view of this section. Click here to print.

 |

-Canceling CloudML Service
+Terminate CloudML Service

 Users can cancel the CloudML service through the Samsung Cloud Platform Console.

-To cancel CloudML, follow these steps.
+To cancel CloudML, follow the steps below.

 2.1 - Kubernetes Cluster Configuration

-Configuring a Kubernetes Cluster
+Configuring a Kubernetes cluster

-| Division | Item | Role | Capacity |
+| Category | Item | role | capacity |

 |---|---|---|---|

-| Cluster Node | Kubernetes Node Pool (Virtual Server) | Application Execution
+| cluster node | Kubernetes node pool (Virtual Server) | Application execution

-| 24 core / 96 GB |
+| 24 core / 96 GBi |

-| Cluster Node | Kubernetes Node Pool (Virtual Server) | Analysis Execution
+| Cluster node | Kubernetes node pool (Virtual Server) | Run Analysis

 | 8 core / 32 GBi x 2 EA